Open Accessibility Menu

 Being transferred to critical care means your condition requires immediate attention and constant monitoring.
 Remember that hospitals outfit these units with the latest life-saving medical technology and critical care experts, so patients have access to everything they need during this frightening experience.

-At Redlands Community Hospital, our critical care department consists of our intensive care unit (ICU), definitive observation unit (DOU) and rapid assessment team.
-They will work together to provide the attentive, outstanding care you deserve.
+At Redlands Community Hospital, our critical care areas work together to provide the attentive, outstanding care you deserve.

 Telemetry